Skip to main content

 This means the plugin cannot access to the definition of a Haskell identifier, which it needs to be able to compile that identifier to Plutus Core.

-If the identifier in question is defined in the source code, try adding the INLINABLE pragma to it (not the INLINE pragma, which should generally be avoided).
-If it already has the INLINABLE pragma, try adding the GHC flags -fno-ignore-interface-pragmas and -fno-omit-interface-pragmas.
+If the identifier in question is defined in the source code, try adding the INLINEABLE pragma to it (not the INLINE pragma, which should generally be avoided).
+If it already has the INLINEABLE pragma, try adding the GHC flags -fno-ignore-interface-pragmas and -fno-omit-interface-pragmas.

-If this doesn't resolve the issue, or if the identifier in question isn't directly defined in the code but is produced by GHC optimizations, ensure that you apply all GHC flags listed in Compiling Plutus Tx.
+If this doesn't resolve the issue, or if the identifier in question isn't directly defined in the code but is produced by GHC optimizations, ensure that you apply all GHC flags listed in GHC Extensions, Flags and Pragmas.
 These flags disable GHC optimizations that can interfere with the plugin, and ensure that unfoldings are neither omitted nor ignored.

 If the identifier with missing unfolding is from base or invoked by a function from base, you should use instead the corresponding function from the plutus-tx package.
 Note that the plugin lacks support for certain functions and methods from base.